legend80s/verb-corpus/README.md

 > Almost COMPLETE English verb list.

 There are thousands of regular verbs in English.
-This is a ALMOST COMPLETE list of common regular verbs.
-Note that there are some spelling variations in American English (for example, practise becomes practice in American English).
+This is a almost COMPLETE list of common regular verbs.

+> Note that there are some spelling variations in American English (for example, practise becomes practice in American English).

 ## Install